MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/security-options/network-security-allow-pku2u-authentication-requests-to-this-computer-to-use-online-identities.md

 When computers are configured to accept authentication requests by using online IDs, Negoexts.dll calls the PKU2U SSP on the computer that is used to log on.
 The PKU2U SSP obtains a local certificate and exchanges the policy between the peer computers.
 When validated on the peer computer, the certificate within the metadata is sent to the logon peer for validation.
 It associates the user's certificate to a security token, and then the logon process completes.

 > [!NOTE]
-> The ability to link online IDs can be performed by anyone with an account that has Standard User' credentials through the **Credential Manager** under User Accounts from the Control Panel.
+> The ability to link online IDs can be performed by anyone with an account that has Standard User's credentials through the **Credential Manager** under User Accounts from the Control Panel.

 This policy is not configured by default on domain-joined computers.
 This would disallow the online identities to be able to authenticate to the domain-joined computers in Windows 7.